mathandy/svg-dendro/README.rst

 $ python svgtree.py

-This will extract data from any SVG files in the `.../SVGTree/input/` folder and store output in the `.../SVGTree/output/` folder.
+This will extract data from any SVG files in the `.../SVGTree/input/` folder and store output (by default, areas, and 50 evenly space transects) in the `.../SVGTree/output/` folder.

 Options
 -------
+**To increase/decrease the number of transects found**, use the -n <number> flag

+$ python svgtree.py -n 500

+**To turn off area calculations**, use the -a flag

+$ python svgtree.py -n 500 -a

 **To specify the input/output directories:**

 $ python svgtree.py -i "your_svg_file.svg" -o "your_desired_output_directory"